pkelaita/JModule/README.md

 home module.
 The name of the module will not show up in the prompt and the help page will show the app name rather than the home module name.

 ### Customizable CLI prompt
 JModule supports the ability to customize the prompt that will be printed to the CLI for each command.
-As of 1.2.0, there are four possible prompt customization functions.
+As of the current version, there are four possible prompt customization functions.
   - **Prompt display name** <br>
      By default, the prompt will begin with the specified app name, with its spaces removed.
 However, we can change this if we'd like.
 For example, we can change the app name of our example application to shorten the name and include the version.
      ```java